American Water FREQUENTLY ASKED QUESTIONS

 Requests for rate increases generally undergo an extremely thorough examination involving all of these entities.

-As with other regulated industries, the public utilities commission or similar agency in each state reviews the water rate structure, services, investments, and corporate governance before allowing rate increases.
-Water utilities provide detailed information to the commission so there is a clear understanding of the actual cost of the service provided and of the investments needed to provide water services.
-The commission allows for rate increases only if the company can demonstrate that the capital invested was necessary and that the company is operating in an efficient manner.
+As with other regulated industries, the PUC or similar agency in each state reviews the water rate structure, services, investments, and corporate governance before approving rate increases.
+Water utilities provide detailed information to the PUC, so there is a clear understanding of the cost of the service provided and of the investments needed to provide water services.
+The PUC allows and approves rate increases only if the company can demonstrate that the capital invested was necessary and that the company is operating in an efficient manner.

-The cost of delivering safe, reliable water depends on a number of factors such as: the expense of operating and maintaining the water system; the cost of the electricity used to pump the water from its source to homes and businesses; and the salaries of technicians, meter-readers, administrative personnel and others who help run the water utility.
+The cost of delivering clean, safe, reliable water depends on several general and local factors, such as: the expense of operating and maintaining the water system; the cost of the electricity used to pump the water from its source to homes and businesses; and the compensation of technicians, meter-readers, administrative personnel and others who help run the water utility.
 Depending on where one lives, these costs can vary from region to region.
 For example, communities often have water sources of differing qualities.
-Those who depend on water with more saline properties often have to spend more to have their water treated than those with access to purer water.
+Those who depend on water with more saline properties often have to spend more to have their water treated than those with access to other water sources.
 Likewise, communities in locations far removed from water sources may pay additional costs to have pipes extended out to their area.

 When you pay for water, you are mainly paying for a service.
 This means labor, infrastructure, capital investments, compliance laws, and other operating costs.
 Rate increases are based on how much it costs a water service provider to supply water in any given area.
-One main driver of increasing rates is capital investment, or the money water providers need to invest to repair and upgrade the water supply infrastructure.
+One driver of increasing rates is capital investment, or the money water providers need to invest to repair, maintain and upgrade the water supply infrastructure.
 Analysis estimates that repairs to the infrastructure range from $276 billion to $1 trillion over the next 20 years.
-It is therefore likely that rates will rise for all communities across the country in the next few years.
+It is, therefore, likely that rates will rise for all communities across the country in the next few years due to an aging infrastructure.
 In some areas, water scarcity raises rates as well.
-When clean water sources have been exhausted, communities must find alternative ocean water or drilling to deep ground water, all of which require additional capital investments to be made.
+When clean water sources have been exhausted, communities must find alternative ocean water or drilling to deep groundwater, all of which require additional capital investments to be made.

 Public Water utilities are responsible for supplying water services for about 85% of the population, with private companies serving most of the remainder.
 Privately owned companies range from small business enterprises to large corporations with publicly traded stock.
 In some areas, Public-Private partnerships have been formed between private-sector companies and municipalities to handle water treatment, delivery and wastewater services.